camunda/camunda-docs/docs/components/modeler/bpmn/error-events/error-events.md

 It is not possible to define multiple error catch events with the same `errorCode` in a single scope.
 It is also not permitted to have multiple error catch events without an `errorCode` in a single scope.
 The deployment gets rejected in these cases.
-However, it is possible to define both an error catch event **with** an `errorCode` and one **without** an `errorCode` in the same scope.
+However, it is possible to define both an error catch event referencing an error with a particular `errorCode` and an error catch-all event within the same scope.
 When this happens, the error catch event that matches the `errorCode` is prioritized.

 Error boundary events and error event subprocesses must be interrupting.
 This means the process instance will not continue along the regular path, but instead follow the path that leads out of the catching error event.